ultrahorizon/UH-VPN-Docs/source/website/devices/creating.rst

 will need to be deleted and a new one created.

 .. note::
-    If using custom branding on premium groups, UH VPN device enrollment emails are custom branded to your specification.
+    If using custom branding on enterprise groups, UH VPN device enrollment emails are custom branded to your specification.

 .. |pending_otp| image:: /_static/icons/primitive-dot-orange.svg